 As you might have noticed, we have only talked about Ulysses’s first three panes, but there’s also a hidden fourth pane which we have not looked at till now.
-The fourth pane or the “attachment window” can be accessed either by clicking on the attachment button in the top right corner or hitting the ⌘4 keyboard shortcut.
-There are a lot of nifty features hidden inside the fourth pane of Ulysses so let’s check them out one by one.
+Over the years, Ulysses has released several updates for this pane and now it serves as a full-fledged dashboard.
+You can access it by clicking on the Dashboard button or by using the ⌘4 keyboard shortcut.

-While other services show the word count data, Ulysses’s goals feature really makes you want to reach your target.
-Watching the circle fill up and turn from blue to green gives me an immense satisfaction.
-It is like filling the daily goals on your Apple Watch.
-It feels good to do that.
+While other services show the word count data, Ulysses’s goals feature makes you want to reach your target.
+Watching the circle fill up and turn from blue to green gives immense satisfaction.

 Ulysses also allows you to add goals for your whole project.
-To do that, right click on the project or group name and select the Goal option to set your goal for the whole project.
+To do that, right-click on the project or group name and select the Goal option to set your goal for the entire project.

-Moving on, the next two icons in the extension panel allow you to keep you reference material which might be needed for your writing project.
+Moving on, the next two icons in the extension panel allow you to keep you reference material you might need for your writing project.
 You can click on the notes icon and save your reference notes there and click on the picture icon to save pictures.

 One thing to note here is that everything that you keep in the reference section is not used when exporting your document so you can keep anything you need without the fear of it impacting your final document.
 Again, remember that the image section will store the thumbnail of the image which you can enlarge by double-clicking on it.

 We have discussed almost all the features of Ulysses barring its export feature which we are going to look at in the next section.
 However, before we do that, let us briefly talk about Ulysses’s non-linear organizational structure which comes in really handy when the related documents are spread across different groups and libraries.
 First, there’s the Keywords option.
-The Keyword menu can be accessed using the attachment window.
-In fact, its the first icon in the window, but I skipped it in the previous section because it made more sense discussing it here.
+The Keyword menu can be accessed using the Dashboard.

 Another use of keyword is when you are creating a filter.
 A filter is just like a group of sheets but rather than hosting its own sheets you can use a filter to group related sheets which are present in other groups.
 To create a filter go to File → New Filter or hit the ⌘⌃N keyboard shortcut.